LING 2039 - Reclaiming Languages: a Kaurna Case Study

 Section A - relating to Kaurna and neighbouring language groups

-Amery, Rob (forthcoming) The Homecoming of an Indigenous Australian Diaspora as Impetus for Language Revival: Kaurna of the Adelaide Plains, South Australia.
-Invited paper for Proposed Edited Volume: Diversities, Affinities and Diasporas Critical Studies in Multilingualism, Routledge, (Editors: Kathleen Heugh, Angela Scarino, Christopher Stroud).
-For publication in 2017.
+Amery, Rob (2018) The Homecoming of an Indigenous Australian Diaspora as Impetus for Language Revival: Kaurna of the Adelaide Plains, South Australia.
+Invited paper for a Special Issue (Editors: Kathleen Heugh, Angela Scarino and Christopher Stroud) on Southern Theory of Current Issues in Language Planning. https://doi.org/10.1080/14664208.2018.1503390.

-Amery, Rob (2016 in press) The Kaurna Diaspora and its Homecoming: Understanding the loss and re-emergence of the Kaurna language of the Adelaide Plains, South Australia.
-In Peter K. Austin, Harold Koch and Jane Simpson (eds) Language, Land and Song, London: SOAS. [proofs Oct 2016]
+Amery, Rob (2016) The Kaurna Diaspora and its Homecoming: Understanding the loss and re-emergence of the Kaurna language of the Adelaide Plains, South Australia.
+In Peter K. Austin, Harold Koch and Jane Simpson (eds) Language, Land and Song, London: EL Publishing. pp. 502-522.

 Amery, Rob (2016) Warra Kaurna Yalaka, Warra Kaurna Pukinangku.
 Kaurna Language Today, Kaurna Language From Long Ago. (revision of Warra Kaurna.
 A Resource for Kaurna Language Programs).
 Pilot version released March 2016.